Cunningsburgh: History

 There is a prehistoric steatite quarry site in Catpund, Cunningsburgh.

-A large standstone block dated between the 10th and 11th centuries CE was found in a burial ground in Cunningsburgh.
+A large sandstone block dated between the 10th and 11th centuries CE was found in a burial ground in Cunningsburgh.
 Old Norse runic inscriptions on the stone suggest it was erected as a memorial.
 The runestone is now on display at the National Museum of Scotland, Edinburgh.

 Outsider artist, poet and musician Adam Christie was born in Aith, Cunningsburgh in 1869 and became known for his stone sculptures of human heads.
 At the age of 32 Christie was committed to Sunnyside Psychiatric Hospital, Montrose, and never returned to Shetland.
 His work has been posthumously exhibited in Montrose and Glasgow.
 There is a memorial to Christie outside the Cunningsburgh History Group's headquarters.
 The Cunningsburgh memorial was funded by History Scotland and made by one of Christie's living descendants.

-On the 22nd November 1944 a de Havilland Mosquito DZ642 crashed in Royl Field.
+On 22 November 1944 a de Havilland Mosquito DZ642 crashed in Royl Field.
 The Cunningsburgh History Group dedicated a memorial plaque to the crew, which was erected in 2018.